 The Employee Emergency Response Guide provides an understandable and accessible reference for use in emergency situations in order to promote the safety of the UT Southwestern community.

 This guide addresses the most common and most likely emergencies that employees and visitors may face on the UT Southwestern campus.
-Student enrolled in any of UT Southwestern’s three schools can access the guide at Emergency Reponse page.
+Student enrolled in any of UT Southwestern’s three schools can access the guide at Emergency Response page.

 University officials, the UT Southwestern Emergency Management Committee, and the Office of Safety and Business Continuity have developed this guide into segments, which are updated periodically.
 It is recommended that all students review the guide and discuss how you and your team would act in various emergency situations before the event.
 By becoming familiar with the responses prior to emergencies, we can ensure a faster, more reliable response to emergency situations and increase the safety of our campus community.